manohar12345678/VideoGamesTrend/README.md

 # project- VideoGamesTrend
-## > The dataset is located in the resource folder
+## > The dataset is located in the resource directory
-## > The python code file is located in the src folder
+## > The python code file is located in the src directory

 ### Data set: